ballerina-platform/ballerina-distribution/examples/kafka-producer-sasl/kafka_producer_sasl.md

-# Kafka client - Producer SASL authentication
+# Kafka producer - SASL authentication

 The `kafka:Producer` connects to a Kafka server via SASL/PLAIN authentication and then, sends messages to the server.
 SASL/PLAIN authentication can be enabled by configuring the `auth`, which requires the authentication mechanism, username, and password.
 Further, the mode of security must be configured by setting the `securityProtocol` to `kafka:PROTOCOL_SASL_PLAINTEXT`.
 Use this to connect to a Kafka server secured with SASL/PLAIN.